knative/specs/specs/eventing/control-plane.md

 If multiple Triggers match an event, one event delivery MUST be generated for each match; duplicate matches with the same destination MUST each generate a separate event delivery attempts, one per Trigger match.
-The implementation MAY attach additional event attributes or other metaata distinguishing between these deliveries.
+The implementation MAY attach additional event attributes or other metadata distinguishing between these deliveries.
 The implementation MUST NOT modify the event payload in this process.

 Reply events generated during event delivery MUST be re-enqueued by the Broker in the same way as events delivered to the Broker's Addressable URL.
 If the storage of the reply event fails, the entire event delivery MUST be failed and the delivery to the Trigger's subscriber MUST be retried.
-Reply events re-enqued in this manner MUST be evaluated against all triggers associated with the Broker, including the Trigger that generated the reply.
+Reply events re-enqueued in this manner MUST be evaluated against all triggers associated with the Broker, including the Trigger that generated the reply.
 Implementations MAY implement event-loop detection; it is RECOMMENDED that any such controls be